iotaledger/wasp/documentation/docs/welcome.md

 ## Prerequisites

- // TODO MENTION SPECIFIC VERSIONS!!!!!!!!!!

 - Go 1.16
-- Access to a [GoShimmer](https://github.com/iotaledger/goshimmer) node. ( GoShimmer is a developing prototype, so some things are prone to break, for a smoother development experience it is recommend to use the GoShimmer code at [this commit](https://github.com/iotaledger/goshimmer/commit/25c827e8326a))
+- Access to a [GoShimmer](https://github.com/iotaledger/goshimmer) node.
+(GoShimmer is a developing prototype, so some things are prone to break, for a smoother development experience it is recommend to use the GoShimmer code at [this commit](https://github.com/iotaledger/goshimmer/commit/25c827e8326a))

 Note: The Wasp node requires the Goshimmer node to have the [TXStream](https://github.com/iotaledger/goshimmer/tree/master/plugins/txstream)